930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 # Project Traffic-Lights-Controller

-This document is a *guide to replicate* a cruise in which it controll the Traffic Lights for bikes pedestrians and cars.
+This document is a *guide to replicate* a cruise in which it is controlled the Traffic Lights for bikes pedestrians and cars.

-The purpose of this project was to design, build and demonstrate the correct functioning of a traffic light cruise where cars, bicycles and pedestrians could interact without any troublesome, which meant no accidents or confusions for users
+The purpose of this project is to design, build and demonstrate the correct functioning of a traffic light cruise where cars, bicycles and pedestrians could interact without any troublesome, which means no accidents or confusions for the users.

 <!Image of finished project>
 <img src="https://user-images.githubusercontent.com/93169706/204583413-05c93751-8418-4080-a862-bc4307ead1fb.jpg" width="200">